tobiasgerstenberg/causal_cognition/README.md

 - meet with you to discuss the handout during [office hours](#course-info) on Friday before class.
 - provide an introduction to the field of causal cognition in the first session.
 - help facilitate the discussion in subsequent sessions.
+- send announcements via Canvas to guide the reading for each upcoming week.

 ##### What I expect from you